 Always eat organic as much as possible.
 As you may expect, you will find this is more expensive, but it will be worth it to have higher quality food.
 Our style of eating is low-carb and high-fat.
 Protein is moderate and it does not have to be lean.
 In some ways it is better for it to have some fat.

 Why We Avoid Grains and Cereals

-Our style of eating pretty much discounts any supposed nutritonal value for grains and cereals.
+LCHF style of eating pretty much discounts any supposed nutritional value for grains and cereals.
 This includes corn, rice and modern varieties of wheat, the products of thousands of years of selective breeding.
-The only exception might be ancient grains, which may not be widely available in western cultures depending on where you live.
-It does not matter if it is whole grain or not.
-We have determined from all of our research that these high carbohydrate foods present too many health concerns.
+The only exception might be ancient grains.
+"Organic Ancient Grains" may not be widely available in western cultures depending on where you live.

 Why You Should Consider Avoiding Most Beans and Legumes

 Beans and Legumes are also something we now avoid.
 These foods have the same issues as other foods high in carbohydrates.
 They are hard to digest, and create bloating and gas.
 Consider backing off on these foods, or eliminating them altogether.
 On the other hand, bean sprouts are OK.
 This is another type of food that is quite different and actually very nutritious.
 There also are ways to soak and pressure cook beans and legumes to make them more digestible.
 Honestly, you will not miss them, once you eliminate them from your diet.

 Long story short, if you’re on a low carb or ketogenic diet, you should be cautious of what beans you’re choosing to consume.
 When it comes to black beans, kidney beans or pinto beans, you should avoid them altogether.You can, however, have some great low carb bean substitutes.perfectketo.com/carbs-in-beans